sultan-ullah/js-notes/README.md

-# JavaScript Notes

-## Execution Contexts & Lexical Environments
+# Execution Contexts & Lexical Environments

 - **Syntax Parser:** A program that reads code and determines what it does & if its grammer is valid
 - **Lexical Environment:** Where something sits physicall in the code